 SO HERE’S THE SITCH, SHEEPLE: K-pop supergroup BTS performed at the American Music Awards last night.
 The band has spent the past week or so in a veritable media frenzy, taping appearances, performances, and interviews on the Late Late Show with James Cordon, Late Night with Jimmy Kimmel, Entertainment Tonight, and Ellen.
-And while Bangtan has a humungous international fanbase that’s been hyping the band’s AMAs slot to the fucking moon, the majority of naive Americans tuning into the award show probs had little to zero idea of who BTS was.
-So they–along with said humongous international fanbase, the contingent of passionate ARMYs that attended the award show, and the audience of western celebrities–were certifiably #shook when the boys came on stage and slayed a live performance of their most recent title track, “DNA.”
+And while Bangtan has an enormous international fanbase that’s been hyping the band’s AMAs slot to the moon, the majority of naive Americans tuning into the broadcast probably had little-to-zero idea of who BTS was.
+So they–along with said enormous international fanbase, the contingent of passionate ARMYs that attended the award show, and the audience of Western A-listers–were all certifiably #shook when the boys came on stage and slayed a live performance of their most recent title track, “DNA.”

 And the Internet promptly exploded.